 When my wife entered her first 60-day treatment center, I was told to participate in her addiction rehab family program.
 Reluctantly I did, but my head wasn’t in the game.

-I have a very stressful job, help coach my son’s soccer team and, at this time, was doing my best to keep my 16-year-old daughter out of trouble.
+I have a very stressful job, help coach my son’s soccer team, and, at the time, was doing my best to keep my 16-year-old daughter out of trouble.
 It wasn’t easy, but we managed to get through it until my wife relapsed and entered her second treatment center.
 Again, I sat through their several suggested addiction rehab family programs but became resentful.
 Drinking wasn’t my problem – it was my wife’s, and attending these programs was taking time away from my work and life.

 Thankfully, a coworker came to my rescue when it was evident my life was unraveling.
 He invited me to attend an Al-Anon meeting.
 My experience with addiction rehab family programs was far from positive, but I decided to go and listen.
 I was shocked that some of their stories sounded just like mine.
 I was even more shocked that these strangers felt the same way I did.
-I didn’t say anything at that first meeting, but took their advice and came back the following night.
+I didn’t say anything at that first meeting, but I took their advice and came back the following night.
 I even bought the suggested literature and dove into it like I was back in college.

 As I attended my meetings, I began to develop a deeper understanding of the disease and a feeling of compassion and acceptance of her illness.
 Without even knowing it, I began making small changes in my behavior that positively affected all relationships in my life.
 My family was getting healthy, and it only got better when my kids began to attend Ala-Teen, which is a fellowship designed for teens whose lives have been affected by someone else’s drinking.